czottmann/obsidian-mononote/README.md

 - Clicking links in Graph view

+## Bug Reports & Discussions

+For bug reports please use this repo's Issues section — thank you!

+I've moved all plugin **discussions** to the ActionsDotWork Forum which is a hub for both my Obsidian plugins and the macOS/iOS productivity apps I'm building: [Carlo's Obsidian Plugins - ActionsDotWork Forum](https://forum.actions.work/c/obsidian-plugins/8).

+The forum supports single-sign-on via GitHub, Apple and Google, meaning you can log in with your GitHub account.

+## Known Issues

+When a pinned note is focussed, it might be opened again in another tab.
+For example, if the current daily note is focussed and pinned, using its hotkey will open it in another tab.
+For some reason, the `onFileOpen` event is not always triggered when a pinned tab is in front.
+My working theory is that this is a bug in Obsidian; I'll keep an eye on it.

 ## Installation

 **2023-06-09: The plugin is not yet available via Community Notes, so these instructions don't work just yet!**